Educating Central Pennsylvanians, since 1881

 In recent years the Knights and Lady Knights have seen great success, frequently being ranked in the USCAA top 10 national rankings, competing against NCAA DI opponents and having games televised nationally on ESPN multiple times a year.
 The men’s basketball team is a mainstay in the national tournament and a perennial national championship contender.

 Dr. Linda Fedrizzi-Williams became the college’s 10th president in June 2018.
 Making college more affordable is one of her top priorities.
 In February 2019, she announced that Central Penn College would offer free housing to new students during their first academic year, a savings of up to $5,800.
-In addition, the college froze tuition rates for the 2019–2020 academic year.
+In 2021, the housing scholarship was expanded to include up to four years of rent-free, on-campus housing (a $23,000+ value) for eligible students.
+In addition, the college has frozen tuition rates for three consecutive years.

 Central Penn and the Central Penn College Education Foundation also awards more than $650,000 in scholarships annually to assist students and parents with the costs of attending college and attaining a degree.